Cristiano Ronaldo ‘Engaged To Long-Term Girlfriend’ Georgina Rodriguez

-Cristiano Ronaldo’s girlfriend Georgina Rodriguez has reportedly said “yes!” after she was spotted flashing a huge ring on Wednesday night.
+Cristiano Ronaldo’s girlfriend Georgina Rodriguez has reportedly said “yes” after she was spotted flashing a huge ring on Wednesday night.

-The 33-year-old is believed to have proposed to his long-term girlfriend after the couple were seen in London wearing matching new Cartier rings during a dinner date this week, the Daily Star reported.
-The duo, who have been together since 2016, have welcomed their first child together just a year ago.
+The 33-year-old is believed to have proposed to his long-term girlfriend after the couple was seen in London wearing matching new Cartier rings during a dinner date this week, the Daily Star reported.
+The duo, who have been together since 2016, welcomed their first child together just a year ago.
 Ronaldo met Rodriguez, 24, while he was shopping at a Gucci store where she worked.

 And now, he is said to have proposed to his brunette beauty and she has already started trying on wedding dresses, Portuguese newspaper Correio da Manha has claimed.